rust-unofficial/too-many-lists/src/second-peek.md

 It demotes the Option<T> to an Option to a reference to its internals.
 We could do this ourselves with an explicit match but *ugh no*.
-It does mean that we need to do an extra derefence to cut through the extra indirection, but thankfully the `.` operator handles that for us.
+It does mean that we need to do an extra dereference to cut through the extra indirection, but thankfully the `.` operator handles that for us.